farcaller/nixhelm/README.md

 `charts { pkgs = ... }.${repo}.${chart}` a shortcut for the above that doesn't
 depend on the nixpkgs input and allows to specify any nixpkgs.

-The charts are updated from artifacthub.io.
+The charts are updated nightly.

 ## Adding new charts